LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Is this stuff always going to happen?

-One or more items on the following list may never occur in a Path Wars campaign however it is important that the possibility is made clear so that people aren’t put off if such a thing happened.
+One or more items on the following list may never occur in a Path-War campaign;
+however, it is important that the possibility is made clear so that people aren’t put off if such a thing happened.

 ## Horror.